 On April 11, 2014, Blizzard announced it's single player Adventure Mode for Hearthstone titled Curse of Naxxramas: A Hearthstone Adventure at PAX East.
 The expansion will include one new play area, 30 new cards, and some huge bosses to defeat as the player winds her/his way through the five wings of Naxxramas, an ancient necropolis.

-The first wing of the necropolis will be free for all users, but the rest of the dungeon must be purchased with in-game gold or real money.
+The first wing of the necropolis will be free for all users during the first month, but the rest of the dungeon must be purchased with in-game gold or real money.
 It costs $24.99/£17.49 for all the wings and 700 for a individual wing.
 The expansion was released on 23rd July 2014 for PC.

 Each wing of the necropolis contains 3 bosses.
 A regular version and a more difficult "Heroic" version.
 Defeating the regular bosses gives the player some of the new cards in the expansion.
 While if you defeat all the heroic bosses in the expansion you will get a new card back.
 Included in the expansion are class challenges which give the player a specific deck to beat one of the bosses with.
 Doing so gives the player a card for that class.